'There is no solitude in the world like that of the big city.'

 Many love their city & that's cool, then again Aldous Huxley spoke of how people will;

-'Love their servitude', well, it's difficult not look back with fondness at ones friends, relations etc, when times were good & we had lots of fun (guilty).
+'Love their servitude', well, it's difficult not look back with fondness at ones friends, relations etc, when times seemed good & we had lots of fun.
 I know people who marvel at the architecture of towns & cities & that's grand, even more the art galleries, their musical heritage (guilty) etc etc & all is good there, northern English towns are renown for their competitive but gregarious natures, the people there are as warm & generous as you can find anyplace, we know all about the goodness of the peoples in those situations, they are the best there is, however,

 I find it hard to swallow that Manchester's symbol; The Bee has become ever more prevalent after the city was